 The gap between the current situation and the desired outcome is the need.

-To get information about the situation the company is dealing with, the needs, and the desired results is possible mostly through interviews with stakeholders and everyone who’s interested in the success of the training.
+To get information about the situation the company is dealing with, the needs, and the desired results is possible mostly through interviews with stakeholders and everyone who’s interested in the success of the employee training plan.
 Those people might be executives, managers, potential participants, or even customers.

 There are books on how to assess needs, but here’s a short list of questions that will be a good start: